Devils Bridge Hike 101: Everything You Need to Know

 Soldier Pass Trial: Finding The Hidden Cave

-You Have Four Options to Reach Devils Bridge
+You Have Five Options to Reach Devils Bridge

 Distance: 1.3 mile drive up Dry Creek Road to Devils Bridge Trailhead + 1 mile hike from the trailhead to the bridge (2 hiking miles round trip)